ropensci/rnoaa/inst/vign/rnoaa_attributes.md

 MMXT, MNTM, TPCP, TSNW)
 * __M:__ used to indicate data element missing.
 * __S:__ Precipitation for the amount is continuing to be accumulated.
 Total will be included in a __subsequent value (TPCP).
-Exam* ple:__ Days 1-20 had 1.35 inches of precipitation, then a period of accumulation began.
+Example:__ Days 1-20 had 1.35 inches of precipitation, then a period of accumulation began.
 The element TPCP would then be 00135S and the total accumulated amount value appears in a subsequent monthly value.
 If TPCP = 0 there was no precipitation measured during the month. flag 1 is set to "S" and the total accumulated amount appears in a subsequent monthly value.
 * __T:__ Trace of precipitation, snowfall, or snow depth.
 The precipitation data value will = "00000".
 (EMXP, MXSD, TPCP, TSNW)
 * __+:__ The phenomena in question occurred on several days.
 The date in the DAY field is the last day